petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 ## Reading Time

 Reading time is the average time spent on a blog entry.
-For a given time range, the rate is calculated as,
+For a given time range, the rate is calculated as

 ```
 (Total time spent on the blog entry across all views) ÷ (The total number of views) * 100